-Dubai International Academy Al Barsha (DIAB) was the fifth school to be opened by the Innoventures Group, which includes the original DIA in Emirates Hills (opened in 2005), Raffles International School and Raffles World Academy in Umm Suqeim 2 and Collegiate American School in Umm Suqeim 1.
-In addition, Innoventures also owns and manages the 8 Raffles Nurseries located across New Dubai and the newest addition to the portfolio, the Burj Daycare Nurseries.
-Currently, approximately 7,700 children from over 100 different nationalities attend schools or nurseries operated by the Innoventures Group.
+Dubai International Academy Al Barsha (DIAB) was the fifth school to be opened by the Innoventures Group, which includes the original DIA in Emirates Hills (opened in 2005 and the first IB World School in the UAE), Raffles International School and Raffles World Academy in Umm Suqeim 2 and Collegiate International School in Umm Suqeim 1.
+In addition, Innoventures also owns and manages the nine Raffles Early Learning Centres located across New Dubai.
+Currently, approximately 9,000 children from 120 different nationalities attend schools or nurseries operated by the Innoventures Group.

-DIA Al Barsha is the third school in the Innoventures group to offer the IB curriculum, from pre-KG to Grade 12 following DIA Emirates Hills and Raffles World Academy whilst Collegiate American School also offers the IB Diploma as an option to its students.
-DIAB is currently open to Grade 11 and will reach full opening with Grade 12 in September 2021.
+DIA Al Barsha was the third school in the Innoventures group to offer the IB curriculum, from pre-KG to Grade 12 following DIA Emirates Hills and Raffles World Academy.
+DIA Al Barsha told WhichSchoolAdvisor.com that what differentiates it from other schools is 'A sense of community founded upon strong relationships, student happiness and well-being'.

-In addition to being the first school in the UAE to offer the full range of IB continuum programmes, DIA Emirates Hills was also the first IB curriculum school to be rated Outstanding by the Dubai Schools regulator, the KHDA, (although this was reduced to Very Good in 2017-18) from an original rating of Acceptable back in 2008.
-Parents, therefore, have high expectations of the new school also.
+In addition to being the first school in the UAE to offer the full range of IB continuum programmes, DIA Emirates Hills was also the first IB curriculum school to be rated Outstanding by the Dubai Schools regulator, the KHDA, from an original rating of Acceptable back in 2008.
+Parents, therefore, had high expectations of the new school also.

 Its Core Values are Achievement, Collaboration, Innovation, Integrity, Respect, and Responsibility, whilst the School Motto is Dream | Inspire | Achieve.

-Students are organised in classes of between 18 and 25, with a teacher:student ratio of 1:11 - similar to expectations for a premium fee school and designed to ensure that students receive individual attention and curriculum adaptation as required.
-The school also employs a team of 9 Learning Support Teachers and Assistants to work with students of Determination.
+The school employs a team of 9 Learning Support Teachers and Assistants to work with students of Determination.
 No additional fees are charged for Students of Determination where students are supported by this team.

 In common with the original - and pioneering - Dubai International Academy Emirates Hills, DIAB also offers the full International Baccalaureate continuum.
 Developed originally in Switzerland for children of UN staff, the curriculum is designed to be "transportable" around the world - although individual schools have a wide say in how they teach, and more particularly, in what resources they use.
 However, all IB students take the same examinations in one of the three approved languages, wherever in the world they may be.

 The IB continuum curriculum is separated into three phases, starting with the Primary Years Programme (PYP) from KG to Grade 5, the Middle Years Programme (MYP) from Grades 6 to 10, and the highly-regarded IB Diploma Programme (IBDP), which is viewed as the Gold Standard among the most prestigious universities globally.
-It is not, at this point clear, whether DIAB will also offer the IB Career-related programme, but students will have an option to opt for the IB Courses Programme, which is a pared down version of the Diploma, requiring six subjects of which English and Maths are compulsory.
+In September 2023, DIAB introduced the IB Career-related programme, and existing Grade 10 students also have an option to opt for the IBDP Courses Programme, which is a pared down version of the Diploma, requiring six subjects, of which English and Maths are compulsory.

 Offering "broad and rigorous" programmes at DIAB, the IB curriculum is particularly highly regarded because of its focus on cross-curricular learning and an inquiry/project-based approach, allowing students to make links between subjects and with a strong focus on individual research.
 These are trends now being followed by almost all other international curricula.

 DIAB offers a wide range of 21 IBDP subjects, in addition to Mother Tongue language provision - similar to that originally pioneered by its Emirates Hills sister school.
-To help students retain a connection with their home language and culture, the school offers three hours of language instruction a week for children with Dutch or French as their mother tongue and this programme will expand if there is demand from families of other languages.
+To help students retain a connection with their home language and culture, the school offered initially three hours of language instruction a week for children with Dutch or French as their mother tongue.
 Arabic for native and non-native speakers, Social and Islamic Studies are incorporated into the curriculum per Ministry of Education requirements.

 In addition, as part of the focus of the IB curriculum, all students from Grade 2 onwards have the option of French or Spanish language lessons as part of the Modern Foreign Languages (MFL) programme.
 90 minutes of MFL instruction is provided per week.
 Students continue with French or Spanish from Grade 6 onwards through the Middle Years Programme.